 Beyond Sushi is a sushi format restaurant that replicates everything people like about sushi, just without the fish.
-Beyond Sushi is a vegan sushi restaurant that imitates their meats and tries to create an authentic experience.
+Beyond Sushi is an authentic vegan sushi restaurant that imitates its meats.

-Beyond Sushi’s extensive menu includes salads, wraps, dumplings, and plant-based sushi rolls.
+Dumplings, salads, wraps, and plant-based sushi rolls are included in Beyond Sushi’s extensive menu.
 Although Beyond Sushi is well-established on the east coast and having a higher share in those profits would be attractive to The Sharks, Guy is offering a higher share in the west coast operations which are still unproven and unknown.

 |$100,000 for 10%||$100,000 for 50%||Kevin O’Leary|